About¶

 Hotkeys¶

 Global hotkeys, that toggle either the first, or the most recently toggled app.
-Optional.

 Defaults to None